verge-io/docs/docs/product-guide/sitesoverview.md

 # Sites Dashboard

-The Sites Dashboard provides a central location for monitoring and administration of multiple VeregOS systems.
+The Sites Dashboard provides a central location for monitoring and administration of multiple VergeOS systems.
 This dashboard aggregates top-level statistics from all the systems to a single screen, with drill-down links to access and view more detailed information.
 A specific site page can be selected by clicking on its UI card or map coordinate pin (placement based on specified latitude/longitude values).

 ![sitedash-main.png](/docs/public/userguide-sshots/sitedash-main.png)